Lara-Ghi/LevelUp/README.md

 ## Run It

-Full environment instructions (local PHP, Docker stack, simulator ports, Pico W hardware flashing, and common troubleshooting) now live in `SETUP.md`.
-Start there for step-by-step commands.
+Full environment instructions (local PHP, Docker stack, simulator ports, Pico W hardware flashing, real-time log tailing, and common troubleshooting) now live in `SETUP.md`.
+Start there for step-by-step commands and the log command that streams desk-simulator traffic while you test.

 ## Pico W Controls